 Consulting with Professionals

 If you’re unsure about the electrical requirements or the appropriate outlet for your refrigerator, don’t hesitate to seek guidance from a professional electrician.
+As the best reviewed residential electrician in our area, we would love to hear from you if you’re having trouble.
 They can assess your kitchen’s electrical setup, recommend the right outlet, and ensure that the installation adheres to safety standards.

 If you’re anywhere in the St. Simons, GA area, give us a call.
 We would be happy to assist you in your setup, or answer any questions you may have!